The Headaches of Headcount Planning:

 Ideally, headcount planning is integrated as part of a decentralized budgeting process – with department heads and budget managers doing the heavy lifting and providing the necessary insight to ensure accurate final numbers.
 So how can finance teams make that happen while feeling confident that the right controls are in place?

 It’s no secret that at XLerant we believe a purpose-built budgeting software is the solution to many headcount planning headaches.
 But why exactly?
-And what do you need to consider in the headcount planning process – whatever you are currently using to budget (be it Excel, BudgetPak, or yes – even one of those “other” software solutions?)
+And what do you need to consider in the headcount planning process – whatever budget and forecast software you are currently using (be it Excel, BudgetPak, or yes – even one of those “other” software solutions?)

 Here’s a quick rundown of key strategies for successful headcount planning – and eliminating headaches along the way…